Article 3: General University Information

 Examples of hazing include, but are not limited to:

 - Any type of physical brutality such as whipping, beating, striking, branding, electronic shocking, placing of a harmful substance on the body, or similar activities;

 - Any type of physical activity that subjects the individual to risk or harm or that adversely affects the mental or physical health or safety of an individual, such as sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, etc.;

 - Any activity involving the large and/or unreasonable consumption of food, liquid, alcoholic beverages, drugs, or other substance which subjects the individual to risk of harm or which adversely affects the mental or physical health or safety of the person;

 - Any activity that intimidates or threatens the person with ostracism, subjects the individual to mental stress, shame, or humiliation, or adversely affects the mental health or dignity of the individual;

 If you have firsthand knowledge of the planning or occurrence of a specific hazing incident, you must report it or you will have committed a hazing offense.
-Report any incidence of hazing to the Vice President for Student Success, SC 226, or call (956) 326-2273.
+Report any incidence of hazing to the Vice President of Student Success, ZSC 224, or call (956) 326-2273.

 Texas A&M International University will not use a person’s HIV status to make employment or admission decisions nor to determine how services are delivered, except as allowed by state or federal law.
 The University will not ask students if they are HIV infected.
 HIV positive students are allowed to attend class without restriction as long as the students is physically and mentally able to participate and perform assigned work and reasonably poses no health risk to others.